Chengwen/medguide-ai/REPORT.md

 The team deliberately avoided building an “AI doctor.”
 This was an important design decision.
 It reduced medical risk, improved explainability, and made the project more realistic for a course prototype.

-The team also chose not to require a database or OpenAI API key for basic operation.
+The team also chose not to require a database or OpenRouter API key for basic operation.
 This improved reproducibility and made the live demo more stable.
 At the same time, the project still shows how a real API-based AI module could be integrated.

 ## 11. Team Contribution